100ravSingh/Btech_Final_Year_Project/README.md

 ### Research and Machine Learning code availabe on GA folder.

-#### Status : For compressive GUI app working fine , while for tensile some developer work going on.
+#### Status : GUI application working fine for both compressive and tensile strength.
+Soon we will upload tutorial video of GUI App.

 #### Any contribtution in ML model or GUI app are welcome.